Introduction

 }

-• Similar setup but tests the case where no ownership change occurs
+• Similar to the failing test, but tests the case where no ownership change occurs.

 • Uses transferOwnership to the same owner to simulate a transaction that doesn’t change the state in ways that violate our assertion